DavisPL-Teaching/119/README.md

 AI collaboration is allowed and encouraged for homework assignments.
 However, the midterm and final exam will be in-class and closed-book.
-I caution that becoming too dependent on AI can prevent you from learning on your own including developing your own critical thinking skills.
+I encourage you to use AI responsibly and in a way that helps you learn, rather than replacing your own critical thinking skills!
 Please see also [Prof. Jason Lowe-Power's advice here](https://jlpteaching.github.io/comparch/syllabus/#using-generative-ai-tools).

 ### Collaboration Policy and Academic Integrity